 Description

-Statue.
-One of a collection of statuary by Sir Henry Cheere, purchased in 1812 by Samuel Whitbread II.
-Lead standing male figure holding a smoking or flaming dish, probably representing a seer.
-Supported on Coade stone plinth, the whole about 2.5 metres high.
-(C. Hussey (ed.), Southill, A Regency House, London, 1951, p.55.)
+This statue, located 20 metres southeast of the stable block at Southill Park, is a notable piece of art from the early 19th century.
+Created by Sir Henry Cheere, it was purchased in 1812 by Samuel Whitbread II.
+The statue depicts a standing male figure holding a smoking or flaming dish, likely representing a seer.
+It is supported on a Coade stone plinth, making the entire structure approximately 2.5 metres high.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.